Today your intrepid correspondent speaks with her sister Rhi, a young lady struggling to come to terms with her childhood baggage.

 It seems The Mothership’s parenting motto was simply, “You gotta be cruel to be… cruel”.

 Indeed.
-At the end of Year 4, I changed schools, going from the dinky 30-child school to the Big School in town.
+At the end of Year 4, I changed schools, going from a 30-student school to the Big School in town.
 There was no way I was taking The Port into town.
 And that was your first year of high school, you came very close to taking Big Blue with you.

 Yes, it would have been large enough to fit my bloodied corpse after some Year 10 kid kicked the crap out me.